ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 continuous function as required.

 What remains to be seen is that $T_n X$ as constructed is indeed a $T_n$-topological space.
 Hence assume that $[x] \neq [y] \in T_n X$ are two distinct points.
-We need to produce open neighbourhoods around one or both of these point not containing the other point and possibly disjoint to each other.
+Depending on the value of $n$,  need to produce open neighbourhoods around one or both of these points not containing the other point and possibly disjoint to each other.

 Now by definition of $T_n X$ the assumption $[x] \neq [y]$ means that there exists a $T_n$-topological space $Y$ and a surjective continuous function
 $f \colon X \overset{surjective}{\longrightarrow} Y$ such that $f(x) \neq f(y) \in Y$: